translate/l10n-guide/docs/guide/gnome_desktop.rst

 Targeting a release
 ===================

-Gnome follows a regular 6 monthly development cycle with even numbered stable releases and odd number development releases.
+GNOME follows a regular 6 monthly development cycle with even numbered stable releases and odd number development releases.
 The `release schedule
 <http://www.gnome.org/start/unstable/>`_ will help you decide which release to
 target.